 Legal and ethical concerns: DNS sinkholing can raise legal and ethical concerns, particularly in terms of privacy and censorship.
 In some cases, blocking access to certain websites may be seen as a violation of free speech or civil liberties, and could result in legal challenges or public backlash.

-See the system administration guide on this site for additional information about the various SecureDNS categories.
+See the system administration guide on this site for additional information about the various categories listed in the table above.

 Logging & Reporting

-- Click on a date to view the logs.
+Click on the appropriate date to view the log entries.

 Network Security Logs